< Back

 *Coronation of the Virgin.
 Wood, 85 x 62.

 Christ simultaneously crowns the Virgin with his left hand and blesses her with his right hand.
 The dove of the Holy Spirit hovers overhead.
 The angels, three on each side, hold scrolls with musical notation and extracts from the fifth book of Revelation.
 The front of a processional standard, which was probably painted for the church of San Francesco at Fabriano in 1420.
 The back, representing St Francis receiving the Stigmata, is in the Fondazione Magnani-Rocca at Mamiano (near Parma).
 The Coronation, already separated from its companion, was bought by the Reverend John Sanford in Florence in 1836 for £20 from the engraver Giovanni Battista Nocchi.
-Later in the collection of Henri Heugel in Paris, it was acquired by Getty in 1977.
+It was inherited by Stanford's son-in-law, Frederick (2nd Baron) Methuen, and remained with the Methuen family at Corsham Court, Wiltshire, until 1899, when it was sold at Christie's.
+It was acquired in 1902 by the French music publisher Henri Heugel and remained in Paris with his descendants until 1976, when it was sold to Agnew's.
+Bought by the Getty the following year.
 There is a copy, made by Antonio da Fabriano in 1452, at Vienna (Akademia der Bildenden Künste).

 *Nativity.
 Wood, 66 x 38.